stevekinney/your-first-lines-of-js/README.md

 Now, instead of dropping past the bottom of the canvas, it will sit there peacefully. `y` will no longer be incremented as `y` plus the height of the block is greater than the height of the canvas itself.

 <p class="your-turn">
-  **Your Turn!** We've been increment `y`, but could you increment `x` as well?
+  **Your Turn!** We've been incrementing `y`, but could you increment `x` as well?
 Have it stop moving as soon as it hits the right edge of the canvas.
 </p>

 ## Branching Conditionals